 So far, wherever we've looked, Sellfy's focus has been on simplicity, with this translating into digital goods and products not offered in multiple variations.
-If you're in the market to offer downloads quickly and efficiently to your audience, Sellfy will certainly fulfill your needs.
+If you're in the market to offer downloads quickly and efficiently to your customers, Sellfy will certainly fulfill your needs.
 But, if you want to sell physical goods, such as apparel or computer products, the limitations can and will sap your love for the service.

 To sell the products that you've so carefully added to your store, you'll need to configure your payment options.
 This can be done by clicking on Store Settings > Payment Settings.
-The selection of providers isn't particularly large, with PayPal and Stripe the only two services which offer card payments.
+The selection of providers isn't particularly large, with PayPal and Stripe the only two services which support card payments.
 Of course, considering how prevalent these are in the digital landscape, less isn't necessarily a bad thing.

 Payments can be made on Sellfy with either PayPal or Stripe.

 Turning to shipping options, Sellfy's digital focus again becomes apparent.
 As noted above, when adding products, it's possible to input the delivery region(s) and specify their respective costs.
 Here, you can enter two prices: The cost of delivery when the article is ordered on its own, and extra fees if it's part of a larger shipment.